docpad-archive/documentation/01-start/00-intro.html.md

 - **Inherently slow**
 	- Usually built on live then die and blocking platforms
-	- Performance is an afterthought, re-render every single time
+	- Performance is an afterthought, re-render every single time (by default, caching can be enabled to improve this)
 - **Bloated**
 	- Huge include everything code base, little or no code re-use (especially between frameworks)
 	- Overkill for everything, no single project will use every feature of the CMS